PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

  Adeno-associated virus 3A (ncbi:1406223) => 0.96
 ~~~

-Depending on the operating system, either of these three names can be returned;
+Depending on the operating system (and specifically whether it is
+case-sensitive), either of these three names can be returned; compare to the
-compare to the output of a case insensitive name search:
+output of a case insensitive name search:

 ~~~julia
 julia> taxon("Adeno-associated virus 3b"; casesensitive=false)